signal/acts_as_reference_data/README.md

 It's assumed that migrations have been created to populate this table with various types, e.g. `SMS` or `EMAIL`.

-This allows us to reference these database objects with consistent pointers from the codebase.
-Some developers dislike this approach, but we are thoroughly entrenched, so read it and weep:
+This allows us to reference these database objects with consistent pointers from the codebase:

     if criteria_type == :mobile_number
       send_verification_message_to_mobile(verification_code, user, @amoe_form.campaign)